goplayerjuggler/goVariants/transformer/README.md

 $ npm install
 ```

-If you have installed yarn, you can use it instead of npm.
+If you have installed `yarn`, you can use it instead of `npm`.

 ```shell
 $ yarn install
 ```

-Check the installation worked by running the unit tests:
+Check the installation worked by running the unit tests (assuming `gulp` is installed globally):

 ```shell
 $ gulp test